sbinsaleem/sbinsaleem/README.md

 - 👋 Hi, I’m @sbinsaleem

 - 👀 I provide consultancy and training in the field of cyber security and software engineering.
-I am interested in development and testing of applications, devops, security assurance and information security domains as a consultant, trainer or volunteer contributor.
+I am interested in development and testing of applications, devops, security assurance and in the field of information security as a consultant, trainer or volunteer contributor.

 - 🌱 I constantly upgrade my knowledge by reading, conducting research and by taking part in workshops and trainings.